aravk04/Direct-Messaging-Application/out/production/CS-180-Team-Project/README.md

 testUnblockUser: First block user then checks if user is blocked then unblocks the user and checks if they are no longer on the unblocked list

+testSendMessage: Creates sample data then calls method then deletes that from the file making sure it works properly

 MessageTest.java

 testMessageConstructor: This test checks if the constructor in the message class properly initializes a message object with valid parameters, and it is created without error